hannahburgess13/pandas-challenge/README.md

 # pandas-challenge

-In this challenge, I am the Cheif Data Scientist for my city's school district, and I have been tasked with heping the mayor and the school board make strategic decisions on school budgets.
+In this challenge, I am the Chief Data Scientist for my city's school district, and I have been tasked with heping the mayor and the school board make strategic decisions on school budgets.
 School and standardized test data is analyzed through Pandas DataFrames and Jupyter Notebook.

 ## The District Summary data includes:
   - Total number of unique schools